 header_nine_logo

-Welcome to Caribbean Shipping Lanes, the SRC’s dedicated page on shipping, climate change, and trade.
+Welcome to Caribbean Shipping Lanes (CSL), the SRC’s dedicated page on shipping, climate change, and trade.
 Here, you will find vital resources aimed at supporting Caribbean nations in navigating global shipping regulations and advancing climate resilience.

-In partnership with the United Nations Foundation and the Belize Port Authority the SRC provides comprehensive support to Caribbean negotiators in the International Maritime Organization (IMO) greenhouse gas (GHG) emissions reduction negotiations.
+CSL also coordinates and commissions expert work including impact assessments, economic modeling, legal analysis, and stakeholder consultations to better understand how the IMO’s decarbonization measures will affect the Caribbean.
 This project adds to the work of regional entities, including the Maritime Technology Cooperation Centre Caribbean (MTCC-Caribbean), the Caribbean’s leading research institution on shipping issues, advancing sustainable practices and GHG reduction efforts.

 About the Project